w3f/polkadot-wiki/docs/learn/learn-crowdloans.md

 project could gain mass popularity amongst the public.
 Party A could end up overcoming the deep pockets of Party B via a successful crowdloan.

-It is publicly visible (on-chain) whether or not a party that is bidding for a parachain auction slot is self-funded or participating in a crowdloan.
-More technical details regarding the process for executing a crowdloan campaign are provided below.
+It is publicly visible on-chain whether or not a project is bidding directly or through a crowdloan campaign.
+More details regarding the process of creating and executing a crowdloan campaign are provided below.

 ## Starting a Crowdloan Campaign